 Make sure the content you’re producing is truly one of a kind.
 There will always be similar content out there, just as there will be competitors for a business.
 But during ideation, take the time to check out similar content.
 See what’s working in SEO, see what’s working in distribution channels, and most importantly, read the content yourself.
+Tools like Ahrefs and SEMRush can definitely help bloggers better understand their audiences and the keywords they should be going after.
 You’ll arm yourself with enough knowledge to make your content successful, but also know what’s been done before so you can stand out in the crowd.

 Harris Schachter – Optimizepri.me